WolfgangKonen/SACOBRA_Py/docs/source/init.rst

 - **"BIASED"**: random sample from a normal distribution with mean ``x0`` and standard deviation ``s_opts.ID.initBias``.
 This is useful if ``x0`` is already in the *interesting* (e.g. near-feasible or objective-minimizing) region.
 - **"OPTCOBYLA"**: optimized design: perform a short COBYLA optimization run starting from ``x0`` with the real objective and constraint functions.
-Extract from the function evaluations the first ``P`` independent points.
+Extract with the help of :class:`.FnArchiveFactory` from the function evaluations the first ``P`` independent points.
 The idea is that we sample not randomly but in the *relevant* part of the input space.
 - **"OPTBIASED"**: establish from a short COBYLA run a new suitable point ``new_x0`` (best feasible or near-feasible).
   Generate a random sample from a normal distribution with mean ``new_x0`` and standard deviation ``s_opts.ID.initBias``.

+.. autoclass:: fnArchiveFact.FnArchiveFactory
+   :members: __call__, getSoluArchive, getFuncArchive

 .. _DRC-label: